-This may come as a surprise to you, but spending money does NOT = wealthy.
-If you are in training or a newly minted medical professional, read that last sentence again.
+This may come as a surprise to you, but spending money does ≠ wealthy.
+If you are in training or a newly minted professional, read that last sentence again.

-In fact, spending a lot of money usually means the exact opposite.
-The above items do not build wealth (I’ll leave the house = asset debate alone).
+In fact, spending a lot of money on stuff usually means the exact opposite – people are failing to build wealth.

-The Joneses’ net worth is usually and unsurprisingly underwhelming.
+The Joneses’ net worth is usually and unsurprisingly very low.

-This group of people will get very upset with you if you discuss frugality in front of them.
+This group of people will get upset with you if you discuss frugality in front of them.
 They’ll tell you to “live a little!”
-They support the notion (despite the science: see graph below) that spending more and more money makes you happier and happier.
+They support the notion (despite the study shown below) that spending more money makes you happier.